beldar/webapp/README.md

 -----------

 So you want to test this?
-You will need a database then, for the Chatterbot AIML part use the file on programe/admin/db.sql to create the database and edit the programe/admin/dbprefs.php You would also need a table for the user data you can create it like this:
+You will need a database then, for the Chatterbot AIML part use the file on programe/admin/db.sql to create the database and edit the programe/admin/dbprefs.php, once you created the structure, you can edit the programe/aiml/startup.xml if you want and then  you must go to /programe/admin/botloader.php to populate the database, you can edit or change the aiml files on programe/aiml folder.

+You would also need a table for the user data you can create it like this:

     CREATE TABLE `users` (